lreigbua/CP_Parameter_Calibration_w_surrogate_optimization/README.md

 This code automatically calibrates Crystal Plasticity parameters by fitting an experimental stress-strain curve of the material to model.
 To do so, Damask simulations are combined with a matlab code that uses surrogate optimization (https://es.mathworks.com/discovery/surrogate-optimization.html).

 Matlab's surrogate optimization will try different combination of CP parameters to develop a surrogate function that mimics the behavior of the stress-strain curve and can be derived mathematically.
 This surrogate function is much faster to minimize since it can be derived mathematically.
-By fiding the minima of the surrogate function, it can make a guess of the CP parameters that minimize the difference between the simulated stress-strain and the experimental one.
+By finding the minima of the surrogate function, it can make a guess of the CP parameters that minimize the difference between the simulated stress-strain and the experimental one.
+With further guesses, the surrogate function will become more accurate and will eventually find a combination of CP parameters that matches well the experimental stress-strain curve.

 The first figure shows how the surrogate optimization is finding a combination of CP parameters that minimizes the error function, and with a higher number of simulations it gets closer to zero error.
 The second figure shows how the stress-strain with the calibrated parameters matches the experimental curve.